Hampshire Brigade: Order of battle

+Insignia

+By July 1917 the three remaining battalions of the brigade were wearing yellow and black flashes on the left side of the pagri on their foreign service helmets (the colours yellow and black were often adopted by battalions of the 'Hampshire Tigers').
+These were: 1/5th Hants: triangle vertically bisected, with a red figure 5 superimposed; 1/6th Hants: square vertically bisected; 1/7th Hants: square diagonally bisected, black over yellow (the same flash was worn by 2/7th Hants of 134th Bde).
+At one point members of 1/5th Hants also wore a black square with '5 HANTS' embroidered in gilt wire.
+43rd (Wessex) Division had no formation sign during World War I.

 Interwar

 The Territorial Force was disbanded shortly after the war ended but reformed in the 1920s as the Territorial Army.
 The brigade was reformed in the Territorial Army, as the 128th (Hampshire) Infantry Brigade, in 1920 and was again part of the 43rd Division and again included four battalions of the Hampshire Regiment.

 However, the composition of the brigade changed over the years.
 The 5th and 7th battalions were merged in 1923 to become the 5th/7th Battalion, Hampshire Regiment They were replaced in the brigade by the 8th (Isle of Wight Rifles) Battalion, Hampshire Regiment.

 In 1937 the 8th (Isle of Wight Rifles) Battalion was converted to the Royal Artillery role as The Princess Beatrice's (Isle of Wight Rifles) Heavy Regiment.
 The following year, in 1938, all infantry brigades of the British Army were reduced from four infantry battalions to three.
 As a consequence of this, the 6th (Duke of Connaught's Own) Battalion, Hampshire Regiment was, like the 8th Battalion, transferred to the Royal Artillery and redesignated the 59th (Duke of Connaught's Hampshire) Anti-Tank Regiment, Royal Artillery and became the anti-tank regiment for the 43rd Division.
 They were replaced in the brigade by the 4th Battalion, Dorset Regiment, originally from the 129th (South Western) Infantry Brigade.
 The brigade, shortly afterwards, was redesignated the 128th Infantry Brigade.

 In the spring and summer of 1939 the Territorial Army was doubled in size and all units were ordered to form a duplicate unit and the 4th Battalion was split in two, to create the 1/4th and 2/4th battalions and 5th/7th Battalion was split into the 5th and 7th battalions.
 However, unlike, most Territorial divisions which formed an exact 'mirror' duplicate of 2nd Line units, the 43rd (Wessex) was instead split on a geographical basis.
 The units from Dorset, Wiltshire and Hampshire remained with the 43rd Division and units from Devonshire, Somerset and Cornwall joined the 45th Infantry Division.
 Therefore, the newly raised 7th Hampshire Regiment and the 4th Dorset Regiment were both transferred to the 130th Infantry Brigade.
 The 128th Brigade kept the 1/4th and 5th Hampshires, two 1st Line units, and the 2/4th Battalion, a 2nd Line unit.